tylerlwsmith/vite-with-flask-backend/README.md

 # Vite with Flask Backend

 This repository is a minimal but complete proof-of-concept for a Vite with a backend Flask integration.
 It is loosely inspired by Laravel's asset bundling, but provides a much lighter abstraction between Vite and the Flask backend.
+The techniques used in this project could be adapted to integrate Vite with other backends like Go, Django, Ruby, and others.

 This demo supports **TypeScript** and **Scss**, but other file formats like JSX could be added.